anant-dev/Web-Scraping-with-Scrapy/README.md

 It is a small script for scraping data and store data in excel(.xlsx) file.

-It scrape data of hosing.com
+It scrape data of hosing.com and Proptiger.com

-scraping starts with a list of starts_url which is defined in grp_spider.py file.
+It use Scrapy ans Selenium python tool for data scraping

-It use SCRAPY tool which use python language.
+For more information about scrapy go through http://scrapy.org/